 When you read the specifications of audio formats you come across a couple of numbers.
 For example 32-bit/192kHz or 24-bit/96kHz.

 These numbers indicate the bit depth and sample rate.
 These references tell us how much information the different formats transmit and the quality of the sound.
 For example, the audio we hear on a regular CD, or in a Spotify stream, is 16bit/44.1kHz.
 Samples are always measured in Hertz (or hertz) and bit depth in Bits.

-Software or hardwares usually do not work with a continuous flow of information but use chunks, samples or samples to efficiently handle the data transmitted in audio types.
+Software or hardware usually do not work with a continuous flow of information but use chunks, samples, or samples to efficiently handle the data transmitted in audio types.